 Fedora is the Linux distro that Linus Torvalds uses (allegedly), so it’s a serious contender for your desktop.
 It is curated by Red Hat and is used by them as a ‘preview’ of their eventual Enterprise Server releases.
 It thus tends to be used as a ‘guinea pig platform’ -new technologies are introduced to it several years before they turn up in Red Hat proper.
 That makes Fedora rather experimental, quite cutting edge -and just a little bit unstable or ‘risky’.
-It nevertheless runs Oracle 12c perfectly well.
+It nevertheless runs Oracle 12c perfectly well, for the most part.

 As is the case with all Atlas/Oracle installs, your server needs to be built with at least 5GB RAM and at least a 40GB hard disk; you must additionally ensure you have installed wmctrl or xdotool before attempting to launch Atlas.

 Please watch the generic Atlas videos here, here and here to get an idea of how Atlas works in general.
 The generic documentation (including those videos) are available from this page.
 Below are Fedora-specific notes.